mehmetcc/mehmetcc.github.io/src/content/posts/definitive-guide-to-bloom-filters-in-rust.md

 </script>
 <!-- Script ends.. -->

-Bloom Filters are fixed-size.
+Bloom filters are fixed-size.
 We also have to specify two different constants: **n** and **m**.

 - **n** is the number of items we anticipate being inserted.
 - **m** is the size of the bit array.
 The bigger the *m* is, the fewer false positives we will get.

-Choosing these constants carefully is crucial for an optimal Bloom Filter.
+Choosing these constants carefully is crucial for an optimal bloom filter.
 Too many hash functions can slow down execution, since each hash function call is computationally costly.
 Meanwhile, a very large bit array can increase memory usage.
 Luckily, there’s a way to mathematically choose the optimal values.
 We'll cover this during the implementation phase.

 ## Bit Arrays
-To have a functioning Bloom Filter, we need a bit array and a hash function implementation.
+To have a functioning bloom filter, we need a bit array and a hash function implementation.
 Luckily, both are available within Rust ecosystem.

 However, since the point of this exercise is to learn, we’ll implement our own bit array as well, like [real programmers](https://homepages.inf.ed.ac.uk/rni/papers/realprg.html) do.
 That way, we can also see how bitwise operations work.